 Even worse than automobile accidents are accidents involving large truck such as semis, tractor-trailers and 18-wheelers.
 These accidents are far more severe and debilitating because of the sheer size and magnitude of the vehicle.
 When a large truck hits an automobile, oftentimes the driver of the automobile ends up being severely injured or killed.
 In these cases the company that owns the truck can be held accountable because they hired the negligent driver.
 However, their insurance company will also become very involved in the case and immediately begin an investigation into the crash.
 The insurance company will first take recorded statements about what happened, have the automobile examined, take photos of the vehicles and obtain the police report to aid in their case.
 More than likely, the insurance company will try to reach a quick settlement with the automobile driver or their family.
 This is done so the insurance company as well as the trucking company can avoid any and all future medical expenses or other expenses that may come up in the future.
 It’s important not to take a quick settlement because sometimes injuries can take several months before completely surfacing.
 And at that point, the patient may need corrective surgery and post-treatment.
 Even after surgery, a patient can become permanently disabled or need ongoing treatment or physical therapy.

 When bringing a personal injury or wrongful death case against a negligent driver or company, it’s very difficult to determine the appropriate value of a claim.
 Several factors are involved, such as determining the financial losses, liability issues, and the extent of the injuries and even the nature of the injuries.
 All of these factors, as well as others, are very important to your case.
 These are the factors that lawyers will use when evaluating your case.
-The lawyers at Friedman, Rodman and Frank are all experienced Miami auto accident attorneys who want the best for you and your family.
+The lawyers at Friedman Rodman Frank & Estrada, P.A. are all experienced Miami auto accident attorneys who want the best for you and your family.
 Please call us today for a free consultation at 305-448-8585 or toll free at 877-448-8585.